Eastern Florida State College

-Eastern Florida State College, formerly Brevard Community College, is a public college in Brevard County, Florida.
-It is a member of the Florida College System and has campuses in Cocoa, Melbourne, Palm Bay, and Titusville, as well as a Virtual Campus.
+Eastern Florida State College (EFSC) is a public college based in Cocoa, Florida.
+It is a member of the Florida College System and has additional campuses in Melbourne, Palm Bay, and Titusville, as well as a virtual campus.

 Since its inception, the college has served more than a half-million students.
 About 35,000 students take courses annually on the Titusville, Cocoa, Melbourne and Palm Bay campuses, and online.
 According to state Florida College System statistics, the college has among the top graduation rates in the 28-member Florida College System, and the highest graduation rate among state and community colleges in Central Florida.

 In 2010, the college reported 25,000 students enrolled for courses.
 There were 1,200 employees in 2011, including support personnel and faculty.

 History

 In the fall of 1960, the Brevard County School Board founded Brevard Junior College with 768 students in the former Cocoa High School (built in 1925) on Forrest Avenue in Cocoa.
 Dr. J. Bruce Wilson was president.
 There were 31 faculty members.
 Four associate degrees were offered.
 The School Colors were Red-White-Blue and the School Mascot was a "Spartan".